Neutrino-nucleus interactions and the determination of oscillation parameters: Dependence of oscillation parameters on the description of nuclear effects

 In summary, a significant improvement of our theoretical understanding of neutrino-nucleus cross section is required, since the currently existing neutrino beams do no allow for measurements at a sufficient level of precision.
-This in turn, raises the question how to validate a theoretical model to a precision \emph{better} than the available neutrino scattering data.
-One part of the answer, clearly can come from electron scattering data, since irrespective of the underlying theoretical framework any model able to predict the electro-weak nuclear response necessarily \emph{must} also describe the electro-magnetic response and the latter can be accurately measured in electron scattering.
+This, in turn, raises the question of how to validate a theoretical model to a precision \emph{better} than the available neutrino scattering data.
+One part of the answer, clearly can come from electron scattering data, since\textemdash irrespective of the underlying theoretical framework\textemdash any model able to predict the electro-weak nuclear response necessarily \emph{must} also describe the electro-magnetic response, which can be accurately measured by electron scattering experiments.
 This is a necessary condition, but whether it is sufficient is difficult to judge.
-This is a vicious cycle: the lack of high quality data necessitates theory to be trusted, but to trust theory it needs to be validated against data.
-It should be kept in mind that if everything else fails, nuSTORM~\cite{Adey:2013pio} provides a way out of this vicious cycle by ``simply'' providing very high quality data, for neutrino and antineutrino as well as for $\nu_\mu$ and $\nu_e$ interactions.
-This data, likely will be good enough to allow extrapolation to any experimental situation of interest.
-In the case extrapolation is insufficient, nuSTORM data would provide the corner stone to decisively test the theoretical understanding of neutrino-nucleus interactions.
+We are faced by a vicious cycle: the lack of high quality data necessitates theory to be trusted, but to trust theory it needs to be validated against data.
+It should be kept in mind that if everything else fails, $\nu$STORM~\cite{Adey:2013pio} provides a way out of this vicious cycle by ``simply'' providing very high quality data, for neutrino and antineutrino as well as for $\nu_\mu$ and $\nu_e$ interactions.
+This data, will likely be good enough to allow extrapolation to any experimental situation of interest.
+In the case extrapolation is insufficient, $\nu$STORM data would provide the cornerstone to decisively test the theoretical understanding of neutrino-nucleus interactions.